MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Implementation of sequential flow of data and address access.

       Achievements include:
-      - a Chinese software copyright(under review).
+      - a Chinese software copyright(obtained).
   # 5
   - position: Detection of Crop Plants in Field Based on LiDAR Intelligent Recognition Algorithm
     company_name: Participant (advised by Associate Professor Yaojun Wang from CAU)